Margaret RICHARDSON

 See also items sold on auction in the U.K. in 2008 - (PDF)

-If you have additional information on Margaret RICHARDSON or images of her creations, please send them to us so that we can include on this page!
+If you have additional images on Margaret RICHARDSON or of her creations, please send them to us so that we can include on this page!

 © Margaret Richardson Estate or respective owners